Navneet102002/hello-world/README.md

 About me:
  I am a B.Tech 1st year student and I am from India.
- My favourite programming language is python.
+ My favourite programming language is C++.